mbrennwa/mataa/TestTone/source/README.txt

 6. Compile TestTone and TestDevices using the following commands:

 cd ~/matlab/mataa/TestTone/source/
-gcc -lrt -lasound -lpthread -o TestTonePA19 TestTonePA19.c libportaudio.a
+gcc -o TestTonePA19 TestTonePA19.c libportaudio.a -lpthread -lasound -lm -lrt
-gcc -lrt -lasound -lpthread -o TestDevicesPA19 TestDevicesPA19.c libportaudio.a
+gcc -o TestDevicesPA19 TestDevicesPA19.c libportaudio.a -lasound -lpthread -lm -lrt

-7. Move the binaries you just compiled to the path where MATAA expects them (e.g. ~/matlab/mataa/TestTone/LINUX_X86 or ~/matlab/mataa/TestTone/LINUX_PPC):
+7. Move the binaries you just compiled to the path where MATAA expects to find them.
+For example (X86-64):

-mv TestTonePA19 ../LINUX_PPC/
+mv TestTonePA19 ../LINUX_X86-64/
-mv TestDevicesPA19 ../LINUX_PPC/
+mv TestDevicesPA19 ../LINUX_X86-64/

 * License and Copyright information: